Feenixpawl

-Feenixpawl is an Australian house music duo composed of Aden Forte and Josh Soon, formed in 2003.
+Feenixpawl is an Australian house music duo composed of Aden Forté and Josh Soon, formed in 2003.
 Their fifth single, "In My Mind", peaked at No. 29 on the ARIA Singles Chart, it also spent 11 weeks at No. 1 on the component chart, ARIA Club Tracks, and in 2013 was nominated for a Grammy Award for Best Remixed Recording, Non-Classical.
 In April 2015, Feenixpawl launched Eclypse Records in conjunction with Wind-Up Records.
 The first release from the label, Feenixpawl's "Ghosts" (featuring Melissa Ramsay), reached number 16 on the Billboard Dance Charts.
 In 2019, their Trance collaboration with MaRLo, "Lighter than Air", the duo's first endeavour in the trance genre, won the ASOT Tune of the Year.